-According to the Bureau of Labor Statistics, the mean annual income for physical therapists in 2018 was $87,930.
-The job outlook is great, with a projected growth of 28% by 2026.
+According to the Bureau of Labor Statistics, the median annual income for physical therapists in 2020 was $91,010.
+The job outlook is great, with a projected growth of 21% by 2030.
 Over two-thirds of physical therapists are employed in either hospitals or offices of physical therapy.
 Other jobs are in home health agencies, outpatient rehabilitation centers, offices and clinics of physicians, and nursing homes.
 Some physical therapists are self-employed in private practices.

 Education & Training

 All accredited schools of physical therapy offer degrees at the doctoral degree level, in accordance with the Commission on Accreditation in Physical Therapy Education.
 There are 14 Physical Therapy schools in California, all of which currently offer a Doctorate of Physical Therapy (DPT) degree.

 All states require physical therapists to pass a licensure exam after graduating from an accredited PT program before they can practice.
 Entrance into all PT schools is competitive.
 To be considered for admission, most programs require a minimum 3.0 GPA, as well as 40-200 hours of volunteer/observation experience in both inpatient and outpatient settings.
 The average cumulative GPA of students who gained admission in 2019 was 3.57, and the average combined science and math GPA was 3.42.
 The Graduate Record Exam (GRE) is also required by most schools.
 The GRE is broken down into three sections including analytical writing, quantitative, and verbal.